muditmathur2020/one-shot-learning-facial-recognition/README.md

 ## Testing Method

 We use "Confidence" as a parameter, ideally you should set it to higher than 95%.
-But depends on how linient you want to be!
+But depends on how lenient you want to be!

+The confidence_value function calculates how similar two facial encodings are by computing the distance between them.
+A smaller distance means the faces are more likely to match.
+It also provides a confidence score (between 0 and 1) that indicates the likelihood of a correct match, with a higher score suggesting a stronger match.
+This score helps decide if the two faces belong to the same person based on a set threshold.

 ![Facial Verification Testing](images/testing_example1.png)